 Sources of information on current land use and development in your watershed are likely to be similar to the sources of information on nonpoint source discharges.
-Such sources may include watershed assessments, Source Water Assessment Protection (SWAP) Plans, or your own knowledge and the knowledge of other individuals involved in your petition effort.
+Such sources may include watershed assessments, Source Water Assessment Protection (SWAP) Plans, or your own knowledge and the knowledge of other individuals involved in your petition effort or local municipalities.

-Agencies such as DEP, County Conservation Districts, SRBC and DRBC may also have relevant land use information, or at least be able to point you in the right direction (see Appendix F for contact information).
+Agencies such as DEP, County Conservation Districts, SRBC, and DRBC may also have relevant land use information, or at least be able to point you in the right direction (see Appendix F of this Handbook for contact information).